nvaccess/nvda/devDocs/technicalDesignOverview.md

 # Design Overview

 This article attempts to provide an overview of NVDA's technical design and architecture.
-It is necessarily somewhat technical in nature.
+It is necessarily technical in nature.
-You should have a reasonable knowledge of programming and object oriented programming concepts in particular, as well as at least a basic knowledge of Python, before attempting to understand NVDA's design
+You should have a reasonable knowledge of programming and object oriented programming concepts in particular, as well as at least a basic knowledge of Python, before attempting to understand NVDA's design.
 Please see the code documentation for the relevant classes for more information.

 ## Terminology